zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 Third, Git generates the indices for the base, receiver and giver commits.

 Fourth, Git creates a diff that contains the changes required to go from the receiver commit to the giver commit.
 In this case, the diff contains only one entry: `data/number.txt`.
-Because the content for `data/number.txt` is different in the receiver, giver and base, the entry is marked as a conflict.
+The entry is marked as a conflict because the content for `data/number.txt` is different in the receiver, giver and base.

 Fifth, the changes indicated by the entries in the diff are applied to the working copy.
 For a conflicted area, Git writes both versions to the file in the working copy.
 The content of `data/number.txt` is set to: